-During the spring of 2011 a pilot study of nasal vs. mouth breathing was conducted on ten individuals that performed breathing exercises for a period of three weeks.
+During the spring of 2011 a pilot study of nasal vs. mouth breathing was conducted on ten individuals that performed breathing exercises for a period of three weeks (or more).
 The exercise involved participating in physical activities with their mouths closed at least three times a week, for 30 minutes, in addition to practicing with the Relaxator Breathing Retrainer.

 Afterwards each participant in the study took two separate maximum oxygen uptake ability test (VO2 max test) while bicycling, once while mouth breathing, and once while nasal breathing.

 The purpose of the study was to research whether the body reacts differently to physical activity when using nasal breathing instead of mouth breathing.

 - Nasal breathing reduced lactic acid by 11 percent (8.0 mmol/L), compared to mouth breathing (9.0 mmol/L).

 - Participants took 22 percent fewer breaths when nasal breathing (31) compared to mouth breathing (40).

 - Four out of ten subjects were able to bike with greater intensity when nasal breathing compared to mouth breathing.

 - Former Swedish triathlon record-holder (2005-2012) Clas Björling had 38% less lactic acid (295 Watts load) when using nasal breathing, 3.4 mmol/L, compared to 5.5 mmol/L during mouth breathing.
 Further Clas had 10% lower heart rate, at 295 Watts load, 139 with nasal breathing and 155 with mouth breathing.

 - Anna Bjurstam had 34% less lactic acid when she was breathing through her nose.